Hands delicately slice strawberries atop mini tarts adorned with whipped cream, surrounded by blue flowers and a wooden cutting board

 Deciding what focus and business model will be best for you

-Ultimately, there are a few models a bakery business can use.
+Ultimately, there are a few business models a bakery can use.
 Gone are the days when a brick-and-mortar shop was the only way to sell products and services.
 Now a bakery can be more mobile, operating at markets, as a food truck, or online, with products express-shipped to customers around the country, broadening your potential consumer base.

 A key step, but a potential hurdle in the first year, is determining which methods your bakery should use to get baked goods to customers–you may find different levels of success depending on the style of bakery you set up.
 Location, local demographic, and type of product can all contribute to this decision.